 For weeks, authorities could not locate Linda.
 Eventually, a then-16-year-old Sheren contacted the police and led them to Linda’s lifeless body.
 Sheren said that his ex-girlfriend, Miller, 15 at the time, killed Linda.

 When detectives questioned Miller, she pinned the crime on Sheren.
 The pair both changed their story on what happened numerous times.
 During Miller’s trial in 1994, she testified that after Sheran lured Linda into a home, he told her that he was no longer Miller’s boyfriend.
 Miller said she called Sheran into the kitchen afterwards, and demanded that he hit Linda.

 He sat down for a few more minutes and then he just reached over and he hit her.”

 Miller said Linda tried to get away after being punched, but Sheran followed her to bedroom, where he started punching her again, and then pulled out a knife and stabbed her multiple times.

 “Because I loved him, and I did not want to be separated from him,” Miller explained when asked why she helped in the murder.

 When the killing occurred, the State of Florida still allowed convicted killers the possibility of parole after 25 year.
 In 2016, however, the decision was reversed after the Florida Supreme Court ruled that juveniles shouldn’t get special treatment when they commit violent murders.
 Yet, the decision to release to Miller early stemmed from the 2012 U.S. Supreme Court’s decision, based on Miller vs. Alabama, that ruled life without parole violated the Eighth Amendment.

-“They had choices to make, and they made the wrong choice,” said Lisa’s father, who feels Miller needs to spend her life behind bars.
+“They had choices to make, and they made the wrong choice,” said Linda’s father, who feels Miller needs to spend her life behind bars.